 Notre Dame Law has two guaranteed public-interest jobs for 3Ls and the best part is you literally create your own dream job.
 You choose the organization.
 You choose the project.
 You are only limited by your own imagination.

 How is this possible?
 Through the Thomas L. Shaffer Fellowship, Notre Dame awards two-year fellowships to two 3Ls and only Notre Dame Law students are eligible to apply.

-Applications are due to me on September 15, 2016.
-If you are interested in applying, schedule an appointment with me on symplicity as soon as possible to discuss your application plan.
+Applications are due to me on September 18, 2018.
+If you are interested in applying, email me as soon as possible to discuss your application plan.

 The first key step to preparing your Shaffer application is finding a host organization, where you will work, to support your project.
 Your project is yours to create and you can do just about anything.
 Past fellows have created projects addressed barriers to re-entry for ex-felons, fighting for immigrant women facing gender-based violence, defending the water rights of citizens in rural New Mexico, representing African clients applying for asylum, defending youths who are suspended or expelled from public schools, and many more.

 Fellows earn $46,000 per year plus full benefits and work at their organizations for two-years.

 The Shaffer Fellowship has proven to be a tremendous launching pad for public interest careers.